thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 ## TODO
 *More or less by order of urgency*
-* fetch only the right cards fields when using ankipandas
+* keep only the right fields when using ankipandas
-* use ankipandas to fetch information instead of anki connect
+* use ankipandas to fetch some information instead of anki connect
+* try to package AnnA on pypi or as a standalone package

-* investigate using parallel processing of TF_IDF to format text using the .preprocess() method
+* investigate using parallel processing of TF_IDF instead of _format_text using the .preprocess() method

-* warn LW
+* notify LW
 * relative overdueness v2 : either square or take square root of interval, or something like that
 * create a gui : mainly by clicking on the gear of deck settings : AnnA > run AnnA with preset > each preset / run all active presets / About / configuration > acronym editor | field mappings | presets
-* try to package AnnA as a standalone package
 * ask Anking to review it

 * implement task "optimize_filtered_deck" to optimize the order of an already existing filtered deck without burying anything